-During Week 38 (ending 26/09/2021) there has been a small decrease in the number of confirmed cases of Respiratory Synctial Virus (RSV) in children aged under 5 years across Wales.
-This week incidence of confirmed RSV cases has decreased but remains above the threshold that would normally indicate very high intensity seasonal activity, although testing levels are also higher currently than in previous seasons.
+During Week 41 (ending 17/10/2021) there has been a decrease in the number of confirmed cases of Respiratory Synctial Virus (RSV) in children aged under 5 years across Wales, compared to the previous week.
+This week, incidence of confirmed RSV cases remains above the threshold that would normally indicate very high intensity seasonal activity, although testing levels are also currently higher than in previous seasons.
 RSV did not circulate over the 2020-21 winter.
-The current increase in cases is earlier than the usual RSV season in Wales and it is unclear whether it will follow the usual epidemic pattern for RSV.
-One influenza case was confirmed during week 38.
+The current increase in cases began earlier than the usual RSV season in Wales and it is unclear whether it will follow the usual epidemic pattern for RSV.
+One influenza case was confirmed during week 41.
 COVID-19 cases continue to be detected in symptomatic patients in hospital and in the community.
 RSV and rhinovirus are the most commonly detected cause of non-COVID-19 Acute Respiratory Infection (ARI).